 In 2000, the U.S. District Court for the Eastern District of North Carolina ruled that the 12th congressional district was an illegal racial gerrymander.

-Since 2000, there has been a clear division in the economic growth of North Carolina's urban and rural areas, with urban areas prospering while rural areas have faced economic challenges.
+Since 2000, there has been a clear division in the economic growth of North Carolina's urban and rural areas.

-In 2001, the U.S. Supreme Court reversed the Eastern District of North Carolina's ruling in Easley v.
-Cromartie, stating that the 12th district boundaries were not racially based but a partisan gerrymander, a political question the courts should not rule upon.
+In 2001, the U.S. Supreme Court reversed the Eastern District of North Carolina in the case Easley v.
+Cromartie, ruling that the 12th district boundaries were not racially based but was a partisan gerrymander.
+They stated this was a political question that the courts should not rule upon.

-Since 2001, Science, technology, engineering, and math (STEM) industries in the area surrounding North Carolina's capital have grown 17.9 percent.
+Science, technology, engineering, and math (STEM) industries in the area surrounding North Carolina's capital have grown 17.9 percent since 2001.

-In 2002, according to the USDA surveys, North Carolina ranked second in the production of Christmas trees.
+In 2002, the USDA survey ranked North Carolina second in the production of Christmas trees.

 In 2004, 76% of North Carolina high school students took the SAT.